KaranKool/Corda-reference/README.md

 ## Database operations

-Database operations are done by creating 2 service layers.
-First is used to query statements to the DB so the operations can be executed.
-Second is to connect the flows to db service layer.
-The DB service layer code is a standard code and can be used directly.
-The second layer needs to be configured according to project and must create the query statement the will be executed in the DB.
+Database query operations, on the custom schema table we create, can be done in two different ways -- Using VaulCustomQuery Function or Creating SQL statements and running them through services provided by JPA.

+Sample for VaultCustomQuery can be found in [root]/workflow/src/main/kotlin/com/car/flows/databaseServices/QuerFlow.kt of the reference project.

 ## Rest API definition/creation